How to Root Plumeria Cuttings

 - Gently firm the soil around the cutting.

 - It is a good idea to use bamboo stakes to keep the cutting from moving.
 The slightest movement for wind or animals could break the newly formed roots.

 - Place your potted cutting in a warm location and move to full sun after a week or so of exposing it to more sun each day.

-- Water the pot or rooting tube well ONCE with a mix of Vitazyme and Carl Pool's Root Activator and do not water again until you see 3 or 4 full leaves.
+- Water the pot or rooting tube well ONCE with water or a mix of water, Vitazyme and Carl Pool's Root Activator and do not water again until you see 3 or 4 full leaves.

 - Add more soil if needed.

 - Check the cuttings every week.

 - If the cutting seems to get dehydrated or shows wrinkles, then you should lightly mist every day until the wrinkles are gone or at least minimized watering, too much water on a rooting cutting will cause rot.

 - When your cutting has 3 to 4 full sized leaves your cutting typically will have roots.
 The more the leaves the more roots.